 Do you know how the electricity you use is produced?
 Or at least, do you know how does it get to you?
 And no, we’re not asking about your utility company’s name.
-Electricity tends to be forgotten until we don’t have it or until we get our utility bills.
-And we most of the time assume that electricity will appear in our places by the flip of a switch.
+Electricity tends to be forgotten until we don’t have it, or until we get our utility bills.
+And we most of the times just assume that electricity will appear in our places by the flip of a switch.
 But what is behind that flip?
 The electric power grid.

 Basic electric power grid principles

 Electricity, regardless of the source, is usually generated in a power plant.
 It is then transported through a complex system of electricity substations, transformers, and power lines known as the electric power grid, which connects electricity producers and consumers.
 Most local grids are interconnected for commercial and reliability reasons, establishing bigger, more dependable networks that improve energy supply coordination and planning.

 According to the US Energy Information Administration, “in the United States, the power system consists of more than 7,300 power plants, nearly 160,000 miles of high-voltage power lines, and millions of low-voltage power lines and distribution transformers, which connect 145 million customers.”
 So, as you could see, the electric power grid in the US is made up of tons of high-voltage & low-voltage power lines.
 It entails many distributions transmission lines that link the power facilities to you, the final customer.

 North American main Electric Power Grids